unknowncoder05/PilotGPT/README.md

 ## 2. human readable (before quality since changes to logic might happen)
-- clean code and make it human readable (not implemented)
+- clean code and make it human readable
-- relevant comments (not implemented)
+- relevant comments
 - add documentation (not implemented)

 ## 3. quality
-- check for bugs, if founds solve and go back to step 1 (not implemented)
+- check for bugs, if founds solve them
 - write test (not implemented)
 - run tests, if fails go back to step 1 (not in scope)
 - on failed tests, run debugging and solving software (not in scope)